Tips for trading Brexit

 Our guaranteed stops only incur a fee when triggered2

-You can trade the volatility from Brexit by trading financial markets such as shares, forex pairs and indices.
-Many of these assets are highly sensitive to the outcome of negotiations, with the FTSE 100, UK stocks, GBP/USD and gold all particularly likely to experience significant moves.
+You can speculate on any Brexit news or developments by trading financial markets such as shares, forex pairs and indices.
+Many of these assets will be sensitive to the outcome of negotiations during the transition period, with the FTSE 100, UK stocks, GBP/USD and gold all likely to experience some movement.

 If you prefer to buy stocks outright, you can do so with our share trading service.
 This enables you to profit from increasing share prices, as well as by receiving any dividend payments issued by the company.